 The Butcher family has been in Sunnyvale since 1881.
-The Butchers were successful fruit growers and innovators (the first orchard tractor), and became well established in the community.
-Rolla Butcher, the patriarch of the family built a beautiful Colonial Revival house in the 1890s which was demolished in 1980 to make room for a shopping center.
-In 1912, the year of Sunnyvale’s Incorporation, his brother, Arthur, built a custom American Ranch-style house which is the one we are trying to save.
+The Butchers were successful fruit growers and innovators (Arthur Butcher invented the first orchard tractor,) and became well established in the community.
+Rolla Butcher, the patriarch of the family, built a beautiful Colonial Revival house in the 1890s which was demolished in 1980 to make room for a shopping center.
+In 1912, the year Sunnyvale was Incorporated, his brother, Arthur, built a custom American Ranch-style house which is the one we are trying to save.
 The 2,424 square foot house is a beautiful example of a luxury house from that era, specially designed and built for one of Sunnyvale’s hard working, well-to-do orchardists.
-Its six foot high mahogany wainscoting, inlaid hardwood floors and lath and plaster walls are unique architectural features are a joy to behold!
+Its six foot high mahogany wainscoting, inlaid hardwood floors and lath and plaster walls are unique architectural features and a joy to behold!

 So, what will happen to the orchard when the house is moved?
-The proposed location of the house will be about half in the orchard and half in the current patio area of the museum.
+In the museum’s proposal, the location of the house would place about half of it in the orchard, and the other half in the current patio area of the museum.
 This will cause the permanent removal of only about 10 trees.
 The driveway will be permanently widened a bit to guarantee that a fire lane will always be open and this will cause the removal of about 10 more trees.
-The 10 acre orchard has about 80 trees per acre for a total of about 800 trees.
-If 20 trees are removed 97% of the orchard will be unaffected.
-Those trees that are slated for removal can be transplanted to sites where there are young, non-bearing trees, dead trees, or piles of unused junk so the orchard’s fruit output can be protected.
+The ten-acre orchard has about 80 trees per acre for a total of about 800 trees.
+The removal of 20 trees will leave 97% of the orchard unaffected.
+Those trees that are slated for removal can be transplanted to sites where there are young, non-bearing trees, dead trees, or piles of unused items so the orchard’s fruit output can be protected.

 The Historical Society was instrumental in preserving the City-owned orchard as well as moving the Bianchi Barn and establishing OHPIE to honor the early orchardists.
 We care deeply about the orchard.
-The Sunnyvale Historical Society has a long mission of preserving the past:
+The Sunnyvale Historical Society has a long history of its mission to preserve the past:

 - In 2001, we worked to develop and build the Orchard Heritage Park Interpretive Exhibit [OHPIE] at Sunnyvale Heritage Park to celebrate and preserve the area’s agricultural history.

-- In 2003, worked to preserve the Bianchi Barn.
+- In 2003, helped to preserve the Bianchi Barn.
 This public/private project is where the Historical Society orchestrated the moving of the historic barn to the Heritage Park site and preserving it.

-- In 2006, the Society raised all funds to build the Sunnyvale Heritage Park Museum to preserve Sunnyvale History (after not being able to save the Murphy House in the 1960s).
+- In 2006, the Society raised all funds to build the Sunnyvale Heritage Park Museum to present Sunnyvale history (after having failed to save the Murphy House in the 1960s).
 The museum opened in 2008.
 It remains open to the public free of charge and is solely maintained by the Society.

-- In 2012, we raised all funding to rehab the old park building on the site and continue to maintain it as well.
+- In 2012, we raised all funding to renovate the old park building on the original Murphy site and continue to maintain it as well.
 This aging building became the storage facility for preserving our vast collection of historic treasures that are currently not on display at the museum.

 In 1985, the California History Center at De Anza identified about 75 Sunnyvale houses with historic significance.
 As of 2015, over 70% of those houses have been torn down for development.

-As many know, we are rapidly losing all of our old farm houses and this one happens to be a classic orchard ranch house–it’s a historical treasure to save, if we can.
-It was built on the Butcher Orchard, the year the City of Sunnyvale was incorporated and was a very high-end house for its time.
+As many know, we are rapidly losing all of our old farm houses and this one happens to be a classic orchard ranch house–it’s an historical treasure to save, if we can.
+It was built on the Butcher Orchard the year the City of Sunnyvale was incorporated and was a very high-end house for its time.

-This proposal would be to find a location on the Heritage Park Site to move this classic style ranch house from a century ago.
+The museum’s proposal would be to find a location on the Heritage Park site to move this classic style ranch house from a century ago.
 The link to the left shows an overview of the Sunnyvale Heritage Park site.

 This proposal is still in the exploratory stage only.
-The Historical Society is working closely with City Staff to look at alternatives for saving the home, and we will continue to work with them through every step of the process.
-The link to the left gives a preferred location on the Heritage Park site.
+The Historical Society is working closely with City staff to look at alternatives for saving the home, and we will continue to work with them through every step of the process.
+The link to the left shows the location preferred by the museum on the Heritage Park site.

 The house is in great condition for a home built more than 100 years ago.
 Here are two photos of the interior of this historic orchard ranch home.Copyright © 2015 Sunnyvale Historical Society & Museum Association, Inc., All Rights Reserved